Vilhjálmur Árnason

 Iceland:

-Vilhjálmur Árnason is a member of parliament from the Independence Party in the South Constituency.
+Vilhjálmur Árnason is a member of the Independence Party and criticizes the government's handling of responsibilities.

 6